 To program the Sector Protection Register, the \overline{CS} pin must first be asserted and the appropriate 4-byte opcode sequence must be clocked into the device via the SI pin.
 The 4-byte opcode sequence must start with 3DH and be followed by 2AH, 7FH, and FCH.
 After the last bit of the opcode sequence has been clocked into the device, the data for the contents of the Sector Protection Register must be clocked in.
-As described in Section 9.1, the Sector Protection Register contains 8-bytes of data, so 8 bytes must be clocked into the device.
-The first byte of data corresponds to sector 0, the second byte corresponds to sector 1, and so on with the last byte of data corresponding to sector 7.
+As described in Section 9.1, the Sector Protection Register contains four bytes of data, so four bytes must be clocked into the device.
+The first byte of data corresponds to sector 0, the second byte corresponds to sector 1, the third byte corresponds to sector 2, and the last byte of data corresponding to sector 3.

 After the last data byte has been clocked in, the \overline{CS} pin must be deasserted to initiate the internally self-timed program cycle.
-The programming of the Sector Protection Register should take place in a time of t_p, during which time the Status Register will indicate that the device is busy.
+The programming of the Sector Protection Register should take place in a time of t_P, during which time the Status Register will indicate that the device is busy.
 If the device is powered-down during the program cycle, then the contents of the Sector Protection Register cannot be guaranteed.

 If the proper number of data bytes is not clocked in before the \overline{CS} pin is deasserted, then the protection status of the sectors corresponding to the bytes not clocked in can not be guaranteed.
-For example, if only the first two bytes are clocked in instead of the complete 8-bytes, then the protection status of the last six sectors cannot be guaranteed.
-Furthermore, if more than 8-bytes of data is clocked into the device, then the data will wrap back around to the beginning of the register.
-For instance, if 9-bytes of data are clocked in, then the 9th byte will be stored at byte location zero of the Sector Protection Register.
+For example, if only the first two bytes are clocked in instead of the complete 4-bytes, then the protection status of the last two sectors cannot be guaranteed.
+Furthermore, if more than four bytes of data is clocked into the device, then the data will wrap back around to the beginning of the register.
+For instance, if five bytes of data are clocked in, then the 5th byte will be stored at byte location 0 of the Sector Protection Register.

 If a value other than 00H or FFH is clocked into a byte location of the Sector Protection Register, then the protection status of the sector corresponding to that byte location cannot be guaranteed.
-For example, if a value of 17H is clocked into byte location two of the Sector Protection Register, then the protection status of sector two cannot be guaranteed.
+For example, if a value of 17H is clocked into byte location 2 of the Sector Protection Register, then the protection status of sector 2 cannot be guaranteed.